Cumulative Games: Who is the current player?: Extensive Form Games

-\begin{definition} An \emph{Extensive Form Game} is a tuple $G=(F,\vec U)$, where $F=(\n,S,T,s_0,\delta,g)$ is the game form with \begin{itemize} \item $\n$ is a set of $n$ players. \item $S$ is a finite set of states. \item $T\subseteq S$ is a set of terminal states. \item $s_0\in S$ is an initial state. \item $\delta:S \rightarrow \n$ is a turn function.\footnote{We assign players to terminal states, even though no action is possible.
-Intuitively, one reason is that the most important theory in CGT concerns Normal play, where by definition a player who cannot move loses.
+A note about item 5: we assign players to terminal states, even though no action is possible.
+Intuitively, one reason is that the most important theory in CGT concerns normal play, where by definition a player who cannot move loses.
 In any CGT situation, the basic terminating issue is: what happens when the current player cannot move?
 In mis\'ere play they win, and in scoring play a score will be assigned, depending on who is to play.
-The question in the title ,``who is the current player?'', is fundamental to the study of cumulative/combinatorial games, not just to assign the starting player, but perhaps even more so, to punish or reward a terminal player.} \item $g:S\rightarrow 2^S$ is the game function. \end{itemize}
+The question in the title ,``who is the current player?'', is fundamental to the study of cumulative/combinatorial games, not just to assign the starting player, but perhaps even more so, to punish or reward a terminal player.